Regional support and intervention teams: what schools need to know

 The teams will be “strongly informed” by the new Ofsted report cards after September 2025, the DfE has said.

-Based on the findings of report cards, schools will be placed in one of three categories: those with minimal issues with strong capacity requiring “universal support”, those with one or several issues needing “targeted support”, and those requiring intervention.
+Based on the findings of report cards, schools will be placed into one of three categories: those with minimal issues with strong capacity requiring “universal support”, those with one or several issues needing “targeted support”, and those requiring intervention.

 The RISE teams will play a role in supporting schools in the first two categories.